logo-to-lego/logomotion/documentation/instructions.md

 Gradle is required to be installed.
 We have used different Gradle versions with each computer we have tested, but it different gradle versions might require different versions of Java.

-Install gradle with `brew install gradle`
+Install gradle.
+Check out instructions from [gradle](https://gradle.org/install/).

 You are going to need Java for compiling.
-The [build.gradle](https://github.com/logo-to-lego/logomotion/blob/main/logomotion_gradle/build.gradle) uses Java 11.
-We have used openjdk 11.0.16.
-Java 11 can be downloaded from [oracle](https://www.oracle.com/java/technologies/downloads/)
+The [build.gradle](https://github.com/logo-to-lego/logomotion/blob/main/logomotion_gradle/build.gradle) uses Java 11 which can be downloaded from [here](https://www.oracle.com/java/technologies/downloads/).
+Oracle requires you to have account to install java.

-With OSX users, multiple java versions can be installed.
+Atleast with MacOS users multiple java versions can be installed.
 Check out this [link](https://medium.com/reachnow-tech/change-default-java-version-on-mac-a7f01647f126) on how to change the default java version on your computer.

 ### EV3